MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 **If you are using Microsoft Defender for Cloud to perform deployment, you can automate installation and upgrade.
 See [Defender for Servers Plan 2 now integrates with MDE unified solution](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/defender-for-servers-plan-2-now-integrates-with-mde-unified/ba-p/3527534)**

 > [!NOTE]
 > Operating system upgrades with Microsoft Defender for Endpoint installed are not supported.
-Please offboard then uninstall before proceeding with an upgrade.
+Please offboard and uninstall, upgrade the operating system, then proceed with installation.

 > [!NOTE]
 > Full Microsoft Endpoint Configuration Manager automation and integration to perform an automated upgrade will be available in a later release of MECM.
 From the 2107 release with the latest hotfix rollup, you CAN use the Endpoint Protection node for configuration as well as Group Policy, PowerShell, Microsoft Endpoint Manager tenant attach or local configuration.
 In addition, you can leverage existing functionality in Microsoft Endpoint Configuration Manager to automate manual upgrade steps; methods for which are described below.